Nier: LegacyNier was the last game that Cavia made; the company was absorbed into its parent company, AQ Interactive, in July 2010. Square Enix executive producer Yosuke Saito later commented that "a number of things" related to Nier were in progress, and that an announcement could be due in 2011. The only announcement ended up not being for a new Nier video game, but instead for a live evening concert for Nier's music titled "Nier Night ~ Evening of Madness" which took place on October 28, 2011. In March 2011, there were plans made between Yoko and Takuya Iwasaki, one of the original producers for Drakengard, to develop a port of Nier for the PlayStation Vita at Iwasaki's company Orca. The port would have incorporated material from both versions of the game. When Orca was chosen to help develop Dragon Quest X, the project was shelved. A number of key staff from Niers development, including director Yoko and Okabe, would later reunite to work on a new entry (Drakengard 3) in the Drakengard series from which Nier was spun off.

 A sequel titled Nier: Automata, developed by Square Enix and PlatinumGames for the PlayStation 4, was released in Japan on February 23, in North America on March 7 and worldwide on March 10, 2017.
 The PC version of Nier: Automata was released on March 17, 2017.
 The Xbox One version was released on June 26, 2018.
 The Nintendo Switch version was released on October 6, 2022.
 Yoko, Saito and Okabe returned to their previous roles.
 Other staff members include Yoshida as lead artist and producer Atsushi Inaba.
 A mobile game, Nier Reincarnation, produced by Applibot, with Yoshida returning to design the characters, was released on February 18, 2021.

-A crossover event with Square Enix's SINoALICE mobile game was announced in June 2021.
-The event consisted of a game level in SINoAlice titled "Nier Replicant: Dream Under Missing Pages", with story from Yoko Taro, and ran for the first time from June 22, 2021 to July 6, 2021.

-A new edition of the game artbook will release on August 29, 2023.
+Owing to the success of Automata, Nier was reprinted for the PlayStation 3 in PAL territories in April 2017.